How to Use ffmpeg loudnorm: LUFS Normalization and 2-Pass Settings Explained

 linear

-This is often used when passing measured values in 2-pass.
-In 1-pass, linear correction may not fully achieve the target.
+This is commonly used in 2-pass processing.
+In 1-pass, linear correction is not always fully achievable.

 measured_*

-These parameters pass first-pass measurements to second pass:
+These parameters pass the first-pass measurements into the second pass.

 1-Pass